spectral-compute/scale-docs/docs/manual/compiler/diagnostics.md

 ```

 By changing `-W` to `-Wno-`, you obtain the flag required to disable that
 warning.

-The SCALE implementation of the CUDA runtime/driver APIs uses `[[nodiscard]]`
-for the error return codes, meaning you'll get a warning from code that
-ignores potential errors from CUDA APIs.
-This warning can be disabled via
-`-Wno-unused-value`.
+For example, adding `-Wno-implicit-const-int-float-conversion`
+would disable the warning from the example above.

 ## `-Werror`